Reapor-Yurnero/FlightBooking/README.md

 # FlightBooking

-Author: Xiaohan Fu
+Xiaohan Fu

 Demo: slot 10, 13:15 - 13:30

+[TOC]

 ## Introduction

-This is a flight booking system which allows user to search, enquire, book/**cancel**, **monitor** flights and review orders.
+This is a flight booking system which allows user to search, enquire, book/cancel, monitor flights and review orders.
 It contains a server app and a client app.

+About the two add-on services:

 * Cancel flight is a service that allows a user to make seat cancelation on a flight by specifying the flight identifier and the number of seats to cancel.
 On successful reservation, an